cs3216/cs3216.github.io/assignments/project/index.md

 ## Final Project Presentation

-On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on *16 Nov 2016** (Wednesday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).
+On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **11 Nov 2016** (Friday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).

 Each team is to prepare an A1-sized poster.
 The judges and other members of the SoC and NUS will turn up for the "show and tell".
 You should treat this session as a trade show to sell your projects as you will get a large percentage of your grading from "other people" - NUS staff, students, alumni, guests - who turn up at your booth.
 So your final grade depends very much on your show and tell in this session.
 Be creative.
 Collaterals are encouraged but note that these will be on your own expenses.